danielmehus/adversum/README.md

-# adversum
+# Secondthought
-For hosting a micro blog
+a micro blog